udt1106/MVC-Field-Update-by-Controller-Rendering/README.md

 # MVC-Field-Update-by-Controller-Rendering
-MVC Field Update by Controller Rendering
+Sitecore MVC Field Update by Controller Rendering in Page Editor/xEditor

 This is a Bootstrap Slideshow component and SC developer/editor can update rendering component's template values in page editor/xeditor without opening a dialog pop-up for related item.